devrdpatel/100DaysOfSwiftUI/README.md

 ### WeSplit
 An app that calculates how much each person should pay when splitting a check, including the tip percentage to add.
 - Used @State variables binded to textfields to get user input and show the final price to split
+- Showed tip options and split count using Pickers

 ### LengthConverter
 Converts given units to a variety of other unit options with conversion categories of mass, distance, time, and temperature.